-The Standard of Acceptance is an important safeguard against the diversion of resources but, as the HPC's primary concern is public protection, it is not a rigid and unbending rule.
-Under Article 22(6) of the Order, the HPC has a discretion (which has been delegated to the Registrar) to investigate relevant information even when it does not meet the formal requirements for an allegation.
+The standard of acceptance is an important safeguard against the diversion of resources but, as the HCPC's primary concern is public protection, it does not set rigid and unbending rules.
+Under Article 22(6) of the Order, the HCPC has a discretion (which has been delegated to the Registrar) to investigate relevant information even when it does not meet the formal requirements for an allegation.